Audio/MIDI multitrack recording software

 Up/down button

-• Put a finger on the button and move it approx. 2 centimeters up or down to increase/decrease the value.
-If you keep the finger on the screen the button will continue to increase/decrease automatically.
+• Place a finger on the button and move it approximately 2 centimeters up or down to increase or decrease the value.
+If you keep your finger on the screen, the button will continue to increase or decrease the value automatically.

 Text boxes

-• An onscreen keyboard appears if you tap a text box.
-Use the keyboard's Enter key to accept the new value, or close the keyboard to cancel.
+• An onscreen keyboard appears when you tap a text box.
+Use the keyboard's Enter key to confirm the new value, or close the keyboard to cancel.

 Effect/Instrument slots

-• Press-and-hold can be used to pop up the effect/instrument selector of a non-empty slot (keep the finger down for about a second).
+• Press and hold to open the effect/instrument selector for a non-empty slot (keep your finger down for about a second).

-• To move a slot it should be moved horizontally at first, even if you want to move it vertically.
+• To move a slot, start by moving it horizontally, even if you intend to move it vertically.

 Overview Bar